junxit/us-congress-bills-110/bill.md

 > - **(c)** A person appointed as United States attorney under this section may serve until the earlier of—
 >   - **(1)** the qualification of a United States attorney for such district appointed by the President under section 541 of this title; or
 >   - **(2)** the expiration of 120 days after appointment by the Attorney General under this section.
 > - **(d)** If an appointment expires under subsection (c)(2), the district court for such district may appoint a United States attorney to serve until the vacancy is filled.
-The order of appointment by the court shall be filed with the clerk of the court.”.
+The order of appointment by the court shall be filed with the clerk of the court.
 > - **(e)** This section is the exclusive means for appointing a person to temporarily perform the functions of a United States attorney for a district in which the office of United States attorney is vacant.

 ## § 2.
 Applicability